amychingyan/website/_projects/001-BabyBook.md

 published: true
 ---

-[*Baby Book*](https://www.brickbooks.ca/shop/baby-book-by-amy-ching-yan-lam/) is my first collection of poetry, out April 1, 2023.
+[*Baby Book*](https://www.brickbooks.ca/shop/baby-book-by-amy-ching-yan-lam/) is my first collection of poetry, out April 1, 2023, published by Brick Books.

 Direct and humorous, Baby Book stacks story upon story to explore how beliefs are first formed.
 From a family vacation on a discount bus tour to a cosmogony based on cheese, these poems accumulate around principles of contingency and revelation.
 Amy Ching-Yan Lam describes the vivid tactility of growth and death—how everything is constantly, painfully remade—offering a vision against the stuck narratives of property and inheritance.
 Power is located in the senses, in wind: multiple and restless.